Federated Epidemic Surveillance: Methods

 \subsection{Overview of meta-analysis methods}

-Meta-analysis is known for its ability to enhance statistical power by combining signals of moderate significance, effectively controlling false positives, and enabling comparisons and contrasts across tests and time \citep{yoon2021powerful}.
-The properties of various $p$-value combination methods have been extensively studied.
-For instance, Heard and Rubin-Delanchy \citep{heard2018choosing} observed that Tippett's and Fisher's methods are more sensitive to smaller $p$-values, while Pearson's methods are more sensitive to larger $p$-values.
+Meta-analysis is known for its ability to enhance statistical power by combining signals of moderate significance, effectively controlling false positives, and enabling comparisons and contrasts across tests and time \cite{yoon2021powerful}.
+The properties of various {\it p}-value combination methods have been extensively studied.
+For instance, Heard and Rubin-Delanchy \cite{heard2018choosing} observed that Tippett's and Fisher's methods are more sensitive to smaller {\it p}-values, while Pearson's methods are more sensitive to larger {\it p}-values.
 They also suggested that Fisher's and Pearson's methods are more suitable for testing positive-valued data under the alternative hypothesis, with Fisher's method performing better for larger values and Pearson's method for smaller values.
 Additionally, Stouffer's method is often preferred for testing real-valued data that approximates a Gaussian distribution.

 Among the various combination methods, Stouffer's and Fisher's methods have gained significant attention in the literature due to their popularity in meta-analysis.
-Elston \citep{elston1991fisher} noted that Fisher's method favors $p$-values below $\frac{1}{e}$ when the number of sites is infinite.
-Similarly, Stouffer's method favors a threshold point of $\frac{1}{2}$, while Pearson's method favors $1 - \frac{1}{e}$.
-Rice \citep{rice1990consensus} suggested that methods like Stouffer's are more appropriate when all tests address the same null hypothesis as the combined $p$-value can be interpreted as a "consensus $p$-value".
-On the other hand, Fisher's method is particularly useful when testing against broad alternatives.
-It specifically tests whether at least one component test is significant.
-It has shown superiority in certain scenarios, such as in Genome-wide association studies (GWAS) where there may be significant differences in effect sizes between different populations \citep{yoon2021powerful}.
-In contrast, Stouffer's and Lancaster's methods tend to lose power when combining more unassociated $p$-values.
+Elston \cite{elston1991fisher} noted that when the number of sites is very large, Fisher's method will give a combined {\it p}-value that is close to 0 when the actual {\it p}-value is below $1/e$; and will give a combined {\it p}-value that is close to 1 when the actual {\it p}-value is above $1/e$.
+Similarly, Stouffer's method has the threshold point as $1/2$, while Pearson's method has $1 - 1/e$.
+Rice \cite{rice1990consensus} suggested that methods like Stouffer's are more appropriate when all tests are homogeneous and the combined {\it p}-value can be interpreted as a ``consensus {\it p}-value".
+On the other hand, Fisher's method is particularly useful when testing against broad alternatives which specifically tests whether at least one component test is significant.
+It has shown superiority in certain scenarios, such as in GWAS where there may be significant differences in effect sizes between different populations \cite{yoon2021powerful}.
+In such cases, Stouffer's and Lancaster's \cite{lancaster1961combination} methods tend to lose power where there are only a few studies show strong evidence of rejecting the hypothesis.
 This highlights Fisher's method's advantage in handling potential negative correlations between entities, which can arise due to factors like competition.